 Donald Trump open to ‘saying hello’ to Kim Jong-un for ‘two minutes’ during South Korea visit

-The US president tweeted an invitation to the North Korean leader before he leaves Japan, where he is attending the G20 summit.
+North Korea said Trump’s invitation was interesting, but it was yet to receive an official request.

 United States President Donald Trump on Saturday said he was open to meeting North Korean leader Kim Jong-un while on a trip to Seoul in South Korea this weekend.
+North Korea said Trump’s invitation was interesting, but it was yet to receive an official request, AFP reported.

 “After some very important meetings, including my meeting with President Xi [Jinping] of China, I will be leaving Japan for South Korea (with President Moon [Jae-in]),” Trump tweeted from Osaka in Japan, where he is attending the G20 summit.
 “While there, if Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ [demilitarised zone] just to shake his hand and say Hello(?)!”